vdenberg/twitter-titling-corpus/README.md

 # Twitter Titling Corpus

-4002 stance-annotated tweets from 20.06.16 to 30.08.16 mentioning 6 presidents
+The Twitter Titling Corpus contains 4002 stance-annotated tweets collected between 20.06.2016 and 30.08.2016 mentioning 6 presidents.
-The file twitter-titling-corpus contains 4002 items with labels for target, stance and naming form.

 This data is to be used for research purposes only.

 ---